osmlab/atlas-checks/docs/checks/signPostCheck.md

 The purpose of this check is to identify On-/Off-Ramps in motorways and trunk highways that are not relaying information from their respective sign posts.

-#### What is Not Supported

-- Sign posts used for things other than highway entrances or exits should have a different tagging mechanism (Relation).
-- The tag, `exit_to=*`, has been used in the past for a Node containing highway=MOTORWAY_JUNCTION.
-The tag has been superseded by the destination tag.
-This tag is not currently supported by this check and should be corrected as per [OSM wiki](https://wiki.openstreetmap.org/wiki/Key:exit_to).

 #### Live Examples

 1. Line [id:124741413](https://www.openstreetmap.org/way/124741413) represents the Edge on the Off-Ramp that should have a destination tag, which is currently missing.